Sweets and Baking

 - Cut the pumpkin into pieces and bake at 200° for about 25 minutes or until soft

-- Soak 1 cup of fried dates in boiling hot water for 10 - 15 minutes
+- Soak 1 cup of dried dates in boiling hot water for 10 - 15 minutes

 - Preheat oven to 180°.
-In a food processor blend rolled oats in to flour
+In a food processor blend rolled oats into flour, or use oat flour if you have it

-- In a food processor, blend the pumpkin, soaked (drained) dates, cashew cream cheese, flax egg and vanilla extract
+- In a food processor, blend the pumpkin, soaked (and drained) dates, cashew cream cheese, flax egg and vanilla extract until smooth

 - Add processed rolled oats, cocoa powder, baking powder and baking soda.
 Process until smooth